Compliance February 7, 2026 | 12 min read

 Statute of Limitations (intent) 10 years 10 years

 The processes are similar, but the legal details differ.
 For specific handling, coordination with a tax advisor who knows the respective country's law is always recommended.
+If you need a comprehensive overview of the Austrian crypto tax framework, see our Crypto Tax Austria 2026 guide.
+For Germany (holding period, FIFO, Anlage SO), see our Crypto Tax Germany 2026 guide.

 Sources: Austrian Federal Ministry of Finance, German Tax Code